Zainnn15/Group_09/README2.md

-In this project we planned to make a website that will allow the application to have real life aspects in the program.
-So we have decided to make a website for tracking couriers online and we are going to have a feature that will allow the receiver to track his/her courier online and be able to see their ordered goods.
-This also allows the system to be in different domains for tracking the ordered goods.
+We wanted to create a website for this project that would allow the application to have real-life aspects.
+So we've decided to create a website for tracking couriers online, complete with a function that allows the recipient to follow his or her courier online and view their requested products.
+This also allows the system to track the ordered products across many domains.

 This website will be created using HTML and CSS for front end.
 For the back-end we will be using Python and django framework OR Javascript and for the database we will be using MYSQL.